 To start, don’t trust yourself.
 You aren’t going to believe me, but try.
 It isn’t just that the characters have multiple motives, mysteries, and secrets.
 Their personalities shift like chameleons fitting their surroundings.
 And at the most unexpected times.
 Honestly, the acting job some characters perform should earn them an Oscar.
 For the first time since I read Dear Wife by Kimberly Belle, a book turned me into an unreliable reader.

-Some you will love, and some you will love to hate.
+Some characters you will love, and some you will love to hate.
 There are characters you will hate, then hate to love, then love.
 You just don’t know where any of them are coming from.
 That is until The Senator’s Wife reveals the answers with pitch-perfect timing and finish.

 I feel like I wrote that in circles.
 You will thank me.
 To name specific characters, give more details.
 It is a disservice to you.